Railway Control Table

 - Approach Locking applied

-- Where Comprehensive approach locking is provided, this box should contain a list of all track circuits in rear as for as the sighting points of the signal furthest in rear, to show the change of aspect if the route entrance signal is replaced to danger.
+- Where Comprehensive approach locking is provided, this box should contain a list of all track circuits in the rear as for as the sighting points of the signal furthest in the rear, to show the change of aspect if the route entrance signal is replaced to danger.

-If comprehensive approach locking is provided & if some of track circuits listed in previous column can be “conditioned out” when other signals are ON & Free of Approach Locking, the relevant signal numbers should be shown in this column.
+If comprehensive approach locking is provided & if some of the track circuits listed in the previous column can be “conditioned out” when other signals are ON & Free of Approach Locking, the relevant signal numbers should be shown in this column.

 - Approach locking released by